The Troops-To-Teachers Program for Military Personnel

 Military members with a baccalaureate degree or higher are eligible to begin the teaching certification process to become an academic subject teacher.
 However, many service members may already qualify to become a vocational/technical teacher.
 Military members only need the equivalent of one year of college courses and six years of experience in a vocational or technical field to begin the certification process.

 To complete the process, individuals can use an Alternative Certification Program (ACP) or University Teacher Preparation Program.
 Military Members within the European theater may benefit from an ACP, since this method offers online courses to obtain the teaching certification.
+Even better, there is no cost to participate in the program for the military member.
+This is free on the job training.
+The TTT program provides counseling, referrals, and job assistance to all current and former members of the U.S. Armed Forces who want to transition to a teaching career.

 “It’s important to focus on where you want to teach, to start checking what your state’s requirements are.
 Teacher certification is done state-to-state, not nationally.
 But some states will recognize another state’s certification,” said John Gantz, director of the TTT program.